-Raise extra money – Homeowners who switch their mortgage to a new lender offering a better deal will benefit from a monthly saving.
-However, rather than enjoying this additional money you may prefer to borrow additional funds that could be used for a number of things such as; making home improvements, investing in a new property or children’s university fees.
+Raise extra money – Homeowners who take remortgage advice and switch their mortgage to a new lender offering a better deal will benefit from a monthly saving.
+However, rather than enjoying this additional money you may prefer to use your remortgaging advice to borrow additional funds that could be used for a number of things such as; making home improvements, investing in a new property or children’s university fees.

 Consolidate your debts – Many homeowners in the UK have used the process of remortgaging to release equity in their property in order to use the money to pay off existing debts.
 If monthly disposable income is tight then this can often be a sensible way of managing debt.

 Think carefully before securing other debts against your home